nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_MODEL_PROPERTY.md

 ![animation of joining and leaving events in the client](./images/levelup-join-leave.gif)

-## Learning Objectives
+## Learning Objective

-* You should be able to identify a custom property in a Django model class.
-* You should be able to explain that a custom property exists on class instances, but is not a column in the database.
+* You should be able to explain that extra serializer fields can exist on the serializer, but is not a column in the database.
-* You should be able to differentiate between a model property that maps to a column in the database and a custom property.
+* You should be able to recognize the
-* You should be able to assign a value to a custom property in a View.

-## Custom Model Properties

-Normally, every property on a Model class in Django directly reflects a column on a table in the database.
-Sometimes, though, you need additional properties on a model that are calculated during a request/response cycle with a client.
+## Extra Serializer Fields

-In this chapter, you are going to add a `joined` custom property to the **`Event`** class that will let the client application know if the currently authenticated user can join a particular event.
+In this chapter, you are going to add a `joined` property to the **`Event`** that will let the client application know if the currently authenticated user is going to an event.

 Assume there are 4 events.

 A user has signed up for events #2 and #4.

 When that user is authenticated, and the client requests a list of all events, the JSON would look like the representations below.
 Note the value of the `joined` property on each event.
-That data is not in the database, but rather calculated by the view logic and put in the JSON on the fly.
+That data is not in the database, but rather calculated by the view logic and put in the JSON by the serializer.

 You'll see how later in the chapter.